 What makes a casserole a casserole?

 Americans love casseroles.
 This comfort food has been around for centuries.
-Whether it’s a pot roast from France, eggplant moussaka from Greece, or curly pasta topped with cheese and sauce from Italy, casseroles are a comforting meal.
+Casseroles are a comforting meal, whether it’s a pot roast from France, eggplant moussaka from Greece, or curly pasta topped with cheese and sauce from Italy.
 And while they’re a universal comfort food, each state has its own unique versions.
 Find out what makes an American casserole a casserole and enjoy it!

 The word casserole comes from the French word for pot, which means “pot.”
 Early cooks used casseroles to bake or cook food.
 It was often doubled as a serving dish.
 The French and Victorians both used the word “casserole,” meaning “pot,” but their use of the word was influenced by the American influence.
-However, in the United States, the word casserole has become synonymous with a rice dish.
+However, the word casserole has become synonymous with a rice dish in the United States.

 Many state foods are found in American casseroles, from cranberry sauce to cornbread.
 States with a large Amish population also have a particular dish.
 For example, beef and noodle casserole is popular in Indiana, while in Kansas and Nebraska, oatmeal is common.
 And in Kentucky, Biscuits and gravy are popular.
 While these are not official state foods, they’re certainly delicious.